 Your RV may be equipped with manually opening roof vent(s).
 Open the roof vents when showering, bathing, washing dishes, cooking on the stovetop, or anytime hot water is used.
 Opening these vents will allow moisture to escape.
 Ventilation is extremely important in reducing the formation of condensation and mildew.
-Remember to close these vents before traveling as they may get damaged by excessive wind force at freeway speeds.
+Remember to close these vents before traveling as they may get damaged by excessive wind force while moving.

-REAR MONITOR CAMERA
+REAR/SIDE MONITOR CAMERA(S)

-The optionally installed rear monitor camera provides additional safety measures while backing and parking your RV.
+The optionally installed rear/side monitor camera(s) provides additional safety measures while backing, parking, and making lane changes with your RV.
 Its operation requires that your tow vehicle and RV have their parking lights turned on.
-Carefully read the manufacturer's literature provided in your owner information packet for complete operating instructions prior to using.
+Carefully read the manufacturer's literature provided in your owner information packet for complete operating instructions prior to use.
 (Not available on all models).